kaplana/cos126webv2/content/assignments/hello.md

 ### **Requirements**

-- Install the COS 126 Java programming environment, called IntelliJ, on your computer.
+- Install the latest COS 126 Java programming environment, called IntelliJ, on your computer.
 Follow these step-by-step instructions carefully.
 If you encounter difficulties, please consult the undergraduate [Lab TAs](https://introlab.cs.princeton.edu) schedule and go to Lewis Library for assistance.
-Don't be afraid to ask for help!  _Note - even if you have an existing version of IntelliJ, you should install the COS 126 version._
+Don't be afraid to ask for help!  _Note - even if you have an existing version of IntelliJ, you should install the latest COS 126 version._

    - [Mac OS X](https://lift.cs.princeton.edu/java/mac/)
    - [Windows](https://lift.cs.princeton.edu/java/windows/)